Sign up to our Newsletter

 Reviewed: 04/25/24

-The MPRE exam is one of the several tests law students are required to complete for bar admission.
+The MPRE exam is one of several tests law students must complete for bar admission.
 Read on to learn more about this exam to begin preparing for it!

 What is the MPRE?